tonifrankola/docs-monitor/how-to/custom-reports/create-alert.md

 ---
 title: Create an Alert
-description: This article explains how to set Custom Reports alerts.
+description: This article explains how to set Custom Reports e-mail alerts.
 author: Andrea Budisa
 date: 29/6/2017
 ---
-This article explains how to set Custom Reports alerts.
+This article explains how to set Custom Reports e-mail alerts.

+This feature provides a possibility of receiving an email alert if a new entry is inserted into the previously created custom report - **Idle-Activities-Today**.

 ### Create Alert

 1. Click the **Create Alert** button in the Custom Reports ribbon.

-1. Specify which e-mail addresses should receive the alerts.
+2. Specify which e-mail addresses should receive the alerts.
 Here you can also:
    * enable appending new report entries in the e-mail body.
 If this option is enabled, you can create an entry template using variables such as User, Time Spent etc.
    * select whether to attach report in the e-mail or not.

+   Depending on the custom report's purpose, the following example templates can be entered to the New entry template textbox:
+   * {User} has been Idle for {Time Spent}
+   * {User} has started {Application}

-1. Click **OK** to finish creating an alert.
+3. Click **OK** to finish creating an alert.

 ### Alert Options